-- All IE faculty with guidance from the IE Department Head will define their role within the department for the ensuing year through the allocation of effort process targeting their individual strengths while considering the overall needs of the program and the students within it. - All IE faculty will participate in assessment activities as defined by the departmental self-study program. - All IE faculty employing non-standard teaching methods will document the source of their activities, or seek peer-review acceptance of those methods. - All IE faculty will: - participate in shared governance of the department, including: - faculty meetings; - course scheduling discussions; - curriculum review and modification; - assessment, including Course Assessment Records and documentation for ABET self-study; - qualifying exam preparation, delivery and assessment; - distance education course offering - service on M.S. and Ph.D. defense committees; - service on M.E.I.E. degree - public symposia sponsored by the department; and - ceremonial activities - o advise graduate students, to maintain graduate faculty status - o advise undergraduate students - prepare, in a timely manner, annual performance evaluation, including generation of a Digital Measures report of activities, and allocation of effort; and - \circ maintain collegial relationships with faculty, staff and students.
+- All MAE faculty with guidance from the MAE Department Head will define their role within the department for the ensuing year through the allocation of effort process targeting their individual strengths while considering the overall needs of the program and the students within it. - All MAE faculty will participate in assessment activities as defined by the departmental self-study program. - All MAE faculty employing non-standard teaching methods will document the source of their activities, or seek peer-review acceptance of those methods. - All MAE faculty will: - o participate in shared governance of the department, including: - faculty meetings; - course scheduling discussions; - curriculum review and modification; - assessment, including Course Assessment Records and documentation for ABET self-study; - qualifying exam preparation, delivery and assessment; - service on M.S. and Ph.D. defense committees; - public symposia sponsored by the department; and - ceremonial activities - advise graduate students, to maintain graduate faculty status - o advise undergraduate students - prepare, in a timely manner, annual performance evaluation, including generation of a Digital Measures report of activities, and allocation of effort; and - maintain collegial relationships with faculty, staff and students.